Daniel-Nikpayuk/FNFTA/data analysis/README.md

 between mean and median until they are almost identical which happens after removing the **37** highest paid Chiefs---the first zero.
 As for the "stats.log" which provides the other zeroes, this above graphic demonstrates those zeroes.

-It also provides the possibility of an analytical approach to class brackets, though this is just speculative, and it's possible there's a better way or that this approach already exists in the literature.
-As I've stated, I'm just a beginner, and do not yet know the landscape of statistics.
+It also provides the possibility of an analytical approach to class brackets, though this is just speculative---it's possible there's a better way already or that this approach already exists in the literature.
+As I've stated, I'm just a beginner, and do not yet know the full landscape of statistics.

 ![Chiefs Difference between upper Adjusted Expenses Mean and Median](chief-analysis/jpg/Chiefs Difference between upper Adjusted Expenses Mean and Median.jpg)